-The good news is that tooth decay and gum disease are most easily dealt with in their earlier stages; regular dental checkups and cleanings can help us make sure these problems are caught as soon as possible.
+The good news is that tooth decay and gum disease are most easily dealt with in their earlier stages; regular dental checkups and cleanings in Edmond can help us make sure these problems are caught as soon as possible.
 Of course, we can also help stop them from happening in the first place!

-During the checkup, we’ll check your teeth for the presence of cavities, plaque and tartar.
+During the checkup in Piedmont, we’ll check your teeth for the presence of cavities, plaque and tartar.
 We can help you find areas that you’ve missed while brushing to that you can adjust your oral health habits accordingly.
 Your gums will also be examined for signs of inflammation, bleeding and recession.
 Finally, we’ll perform an oral cancer screening to see if there are any signs of cancer on your tongue, in your throat, or on your face or neck.
 You should receive a thorough checkup at least twice a year.